argonatorUberTF/Uber-Team-Fortress/README.md

 Add another weapon to the Pyro for even more destructive backup. multi pyro rockets?
 Allow the lightning gun to be toggled with the single barrel shotgun.

 Add Ratbert's nuke grenades to drop4 for demoman or pyro. ?
+Perhaps.
 Add Prozac/Ratbert's mini sentry guns of differing types.
 Some monsters/players are affected more by plasma or fire damage than blast/nail damage.